Margaret Hotchkiss: Research

 For her Ph.D., Hotchkiss investigated the positive and negative effects of cations on bacterial growth.
 She then worked with Selman Waksman to assess whether bacteria in sea water could grow and differences in data obtained from visual examination of bacteria compared to growth of bacteria on agar plates.
 Her marine research included investigations into the nitrogen cycle mediated by bacteria in seawater, and in 1946 she continued her interest in seawater bacteria when she reviewed Claude ZoBell's Marine Microbiology book.
 Her subsequent research examined hexosidases in Escherichia coli, and the bacterial community in Imhoff tanks that are used for processing sewage.
 Having become interested in fungi that cause disease while working in New York, she later published on the bacteria found in the human mouth, and biomedical research on histoplasmosis and Nocardia.
 After retiring from teaching, she focused on using a precision microtome to slice through bacterial cells and investigated the internal structure of bacteria.

 Selected publications

 Awards and honors

-In 1957, Hotchkiss was a elected a charter fellow of the American Academy of Microbiology.
+In 1957, Hotchkiss was elected a charter fellow of the American Academy of Microbiology.
 In 1959, she was named to Who's Who to honor her contribution to education.
 The University of Kentucky named her as the 1962-1963 distinguished professor.
 She was elected a fellow of the New York Academy of Sciences.